gooseproject/main/brainstorm/collaboration.rst

   * EL Rebuild Planet -- Would others be interested in joining this?
   * Social Networking -- Twitter, Identica, Facebook, etc.

+  We also want to practice what we preach about making this truly a community based idea.
+Please <a href="https://github.com/gooseproject/main/blob/master/brainstorm/collaboration.rst">fork and update</a> this document to help improve it.

+With a stronger community around our projects we can all have a better time accomplishing our goals.
+And hopefully making the world a little bit better than we found it :).